Ideological bias on Wikipedia: Jimmy Wales

-US government
+U.S. government

-In April 2025, acting US Attorney for the District of Columbia Ed Martin sent a letter to the Wikimedia Foundation accusing the organization of "allowing foreign actors to manipulate information and spread propaganda to the American public" and suggesting that it might be violating its requirements as a 501(c)(3) non-profit.
-The following month, Representative Debbie Wasserman Schultz and 22 other Congressmembers signed a letter to Wikimedia Foundation CEO Maryana Iskander expressing "deep concern regarding antisemitism, anti-Israel bias, and the potential abuse of Wikipedia by coordinated actors", citing a report by the Anti-Defamation League that purported to identify a "multiyear campaign by bad-faith editors to revise Wikipedia's content on Israel and the Israeli-Palestinian conflict".
+In April 2025, acting U.S. Attorney for the District of Columbia Ed Martin sent a letter to the Wikimedia Foundation accusing the organization of "allowing foreign actors to manipulate information and spread propaganda to the American public" and suggesting that it might be violating its requirements as a 501(c)(3) non-profit.
+The following month, Representative Debbie Wasserman Schultz and 22 other Congressmembers signed a letter to Wikimedia Foundation CEO Maryana Iskander expressing "deep concern regarding antisemitism, anti-Israel bias, and the potential abuse of Wikipedia by coordinated actors", citing a report by the Anti-Defamation League that purported to identify a "multiyear campaign by bad-faith editors to revise Wikipedia's content on Israel and the Israeli–Palestinian conflict".
 The Congressmembers requested information from the Wikimedia Foundation about how they prevent misinformation, foreign influence, and anti-Israel bias.
 In August 2025, a probe into alleged bias on Wikipedia was started by Republicans in the House Committee on Oversight and Government Reform.
 The representatives stated that this was part of an investigation into "foreign operations and individuals at academic institutions subsidized by U.S. taxpayer dollars to influence U.S. public opinion."

+Elon Musk

+In October 2025, Elon Musk launched Grokipedia, which he said would strip out the "woke" from Wikipedia.
+Journalist Richard Cooke, who authored a political biography of Musk, stated in remarks to The Guardian that "Grokipedia is a copy of Wikipedia but one where in each instance that Wikipedia disagrees with the richest man in the world, it's 'rectified' so that it's congruent with them".